roastedroot/quickjs4j/Notes.md

 - make it possible to cache compiled JavaScript - DONE
 - write an executor that can cache already compiled scripts - DONE
 - wrap things up with an annotation processor - DONE
-- rename everything
+- improve JavaScript invocation from Java - On GOING
+- verify complex types with the GuestFunction interface
+- cleanup Invokable implementation
+- finish annotation processor generation for GuestFunction

 - more tests for primitive types in annotation processor
 - test more closer to reality (e.g. with Apicurio like interface)
-- generate the stub project for npm testing? or make it easy from Java?